adityapatil484/Marketing-Project/README.md

 # Marketing-Project
-Marketing Projects using pandas visualisation methods
+Marketing Project to find which movie production company is more sucessful in their marketing strategy by studying consumer behaviour using pandas visualisation methods